alexpineda/titan-reactor/CREATING_PLUGINS.md

 - A plugin can use two methods to integrate with Titan Reactor, visual via React components, programmatic via game objects, or both.
 - If you'd like to provide user configuration, Titan Reactor provides a configuration UI for the user to use based on your json "schema".

+Please note that due to frequency of changes and lack of time these documents may be out of date or incomplete.
+It's recommended to start with an existing plugin and work from there.

 ## Your first plugin package.json

 *plugins/my-cool-plugin/package.json*